Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 Oktober 2024 11.29.18 UTC
+- WIB: Rabu, 23 Oktober 2024 12.27.04 UTC
-- WITA: Rabu, 23 Oktober 2024 12.29.18 UTC
+- WITA: Rabu, 23 Oktober 2024 13.27.04 UTC
-- WIT: Rabu, 23 Oktober 2024 13.29.18 UTC
+- WIT: Rabu, 23 Oktober 2024 14.27.04 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

 Kategori: success